pavelsaman/pavelsaman.github.io/_posts/2021-05-27-clicking-on-links-that-open-in-new-tab-in-cypress.md

 ---
 layout: page
-title:  "Cypress: Clicing on Links That Open in New Tab"
+title:  "Cypress: Clicking on Links That Open in New Tab"
 date:   2021-05-27 09:50 +0200
 categories: testing
 ---